michaelyatco/choredoor/ChoreDoorMaster.md

 }
 ```

-Task: Great!
-The text changes to 'Game Over!
-Play again?' if you find the ChoreBot but notice that you can still open the other doors (and override a loss to victory!).
+Task: Now the text changes to 'Game Over!
+Play again?' if you find the ChoreBot, but notice that you can still open the other doors (and override a loss to victory).
 Add a new global variable named `currentlyPlaying` and set its value to `true`.

 Hint: Global variables are declared outside of     	functions and are listed before all functions.